wjbeshore/wjbeshore/README.md

 - 👋 Hi, I’m @wjbeshore
 - 2 years of programming experience in Python and Javascript
 - I've worked with databases, web development and data analysis
+- I'm looking to work with Python more and pursure a career in it